pavel-a/usb-relay-hid/README.md

 Binary downloads, documentation, bugs, TO-DOs and more
 ----------------------

-All this is in the [Github project](http://git.io/bGcxrQ) - see the wiki pages and Issues.
+All this is in the [Github project](http://git.io/bGcxrQ) : releases, wiki pages and Issues.